 Map Elements from the Source Datasets to the Virtual Dataset

-If the source and virtual datasets have fixed size dimensions, one can use the current HDF5 hyperslab selection mechanisms to select elements for the mapping.
+If the source and virtual datasets have fixed-size dimensions, one can use the current HDF5 hyperslab selection mechanisms to select elements for the mapping.
 As in the case of partial I/O, the number of elements selected in the source dataset for mapping must be the same as the elements selected in the virtual dataset.

 The current hyperslab selection mechanism cannot be used if the dimensions of the source or virtual datasets are unlimited (as in several of the use cases described above) or repetition of a more sophisticated pattern is desired.